EAD vs H-1B | Pros and Cons to Make the Right Decision

 • Does not allow spouses or dependents to work in the U.S.

-• Filing fee is the beneficiary’s responsibility
+• The filing fee is the beneficiary’s responsibility

-H4 EAD versus H1B: Is One Better than the Other?
+H4 EAD Versus H1B: Is One Better than the Other?

 h4 visa holders education 2023